Trainz: Trainz Railroad Simulator 2022

-New features include Multiplayer Surveyor (tested in TRS2019 closed betas), the unification of Driver and Surveyor that allows seamless switching between the two, new effect layer tools and presets, the ability to bulk paint textures under splines, new camera options beyond the original four (including Walk, Car, Fly, and Drone), an in-game content store, and support for game controllers.
-There is also an improved version of the world building tool called Surveyor 2.0 or S20.
-This is only available if an annual membership is paid.
-It is not available if an outright purchase is made.
+New features include Multiplayer Surveyor (tested in TRS2019 closed betas), the unification of Driver and Surveyor to allow seamless switching between the two, a total overhaul of the Surveyor called Surveyor 2.0, new effect layer tools and presets, the ability to bulk paint textures under splines, new camera options beyond the original four (including Walk, Car, Fly, and Drone), an in-game content store, and support for game controllers.
+Features exclusive to subscribers include HD Terrain, which adds 1600x more data density to manipulate and texture the terrain, and Trainz Living Railroad, a system that completely automates freight and passenger operations.